Sovereign wealth fund appetite for investing in start-ups wanes

 Both companies were backed by SoftBank’s Vision Fund, and fueled with cash from Saudi Arabia’s Public Investment Fund and Abu Dhabi’s Mubadala Investment.

-However deal value has more than halved to $2.4 billion in the six months since WeWork pulled the plug on its IPO in September compared to the previous eight months, said Capape.
+However, deal value has more than halved to $2.4 billion in the six months since WeWork pulled the plug on its IPO in September 2019 compared to the previous eight months, said Capape.

 This lack of interest could be seen across the investment sector, he said.
 “We’ve not observed many sovereign wealth funds joining direct investment in recent months.”